 - Protect sensitive files from unauthorized access

-This layer transforms ungoverned AI experiments into sanctioned, observable enterprise tools.
+This layer helps transform ungoverned AI experiments into sanctioned, observable enterprise tools.

 Real-World Implementation: Enterprise Deployment Phases